What is Customer Relationship Management (CRM?

 What CRM Systems Do

-1. Lead Management: Track potential customers from initial contact to conversion, helping sales teams prioritize opportunities.
+1. Lead Management: Track potential customers from initial contact to conversion, enabling sales teams to prioritize opportunities effectively.

 2. Customer Segmentation: Divide customers into groups based on demographics, buying behaviour, or preferences to deliver personalized marketing campaigns.

-3. Sales Automation: Allows users to automate routine tasks like follow-up emails, reminders, and order processing, allowing teams to focus on more strategic activities.
+3. Sales Automation: Enables users to automate routine tasks, such as follow-up emails, reminders, and order processing, allowing teams to focus on more strategic activities.

 4. Customer Support: Ensures efficient handling of customer inquiries, complaints, and support tickets, leading to quicker resolution and improved satisfaction.